Hardingendaniel/IDATA2301-2306-project-g_03/backend/README.md

 - **RESTful API**: API following REST principles
 - **MySql database**
 - **Security**: Authentication and authorization using jwt (JSON web tokens).

+## Tests
+Tests are made using Postman.
+The test set is stored as  **postmanTest.json** file in the main directory of this repository.